 ESTD-UK has an established training faculty, produces information resources and provides professional networking opportunities, including stimulating and contributing to research projects.
 Collaboration with experts-by-experience is a core aspect of its ethos.

-Complex Trauma, Abuse & Dissociation - Energising Hope for Recover
+(York) Complex Trauma, Abuse & Dissociation - Energising Hope for Recovery

 Thursday, 21 March 2019 @ 09:00